feandev/Portfolio/README.md

 ## My experience in IT :floppy_disk:

-I worked over 4 years in Intredo, a full-service marketing company.
-I was mostly responsible for creating new and servicing existing websites.
-I did UI testing, RWD testing, forms validation, manual testing of various websites in different langauges.
-I had experience with bug reporting in Jira.
-These experiences had started my passion for software testing and bug searching.
+I worked for over 4 years at Intredo, a full-service marketing company.
+My responsibilities mainly included creating new and maintaining existing websites.
+I conducted functional and UI tests of websites.
+I reported errors in Jira.
+These experiences sparked my passion for testing and bug-finding.
+Currently, I am developing my testing knowledge through various courses and my own projects.
+My current goal is to become a software tester.

 ## My Projects :clipboard: